mosca72/requack/README.md

 # requack
 Requack supports my software quality-control activities as a checklist maintenance tool.
+I use Requack to make sure that the best practices are implemented in my software.

 I define my software objects, their classes and a checklist for each class - all in a single file.